1. Home

 Homeowners and businesses can sell certificates directly to utilities or through aggregators.
 However, most utilities prefer to buy a large number of credits through a single aggregator, instead of buying small quantities of credits from a large number of individual producers.

-If you’re interested in using solar energy to power your home and want to know if SRECs can help you save even more money, you should talk to Palmetto today!
-Our experts will help you design the best solar power system for your home, and make sure you maximize your potential savings.
-Get started today with a Free Solar Design and Savings Estimate.
+If you’re interested in using solar energy to power your home and want to know if SRECs can help you save even more money, contact an expert solar advisor today.
+Get started today with a free solar design and savings estimate.

 See what solar can do for you: